xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 After activating KSE, there will be a window requiring you to log into your Katalon account for connecting to [Katalon TestOps](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html) and [Store](https://docs.katalon.com/katalon-store/docs/overview.html).

-* KSE users can use plugins both from Store and [offline](https://docs.katalon.com/katalon-studio/docs/offline-plugin.html).
+KSE users can use plugins both from Store and [offline](https://docs.katalon.com/katalon-studio/docs/offline-plugin.html).
-* Katalon TestOps OnPremise is an offline version of Katalon TestOps.
-[Learn more](https://docs.katalon.com/katalon-analytics/docs/ktop.html)